Architecture

 Planning in Architecture

-This process of planning, can be overlooked, however the process does work across all disciplines.
+This process of planning works across all disciplines.
 The principles are similar.
-In short, with no planning process, or guide, chaos can rule.
-However, when clarity is developed early, it leads to bringing ideas and concepts to fruition more quickly and in a meaningful way.
+In short, with no planning process, or guide, chaos can rule the day.
+However, the nature of planning brings ideas and concepts to fruition in a meaningful way.

 Planning in Architecture Read More »